-Download the poster (as showcased at the OHDSI Global 2024 conference) by completing the form.
+Download our joint poster (as showcased at the OHDSI Global 2024 conference) by completing the form.

 • Cardiovascular (CV) adverse events (AEs) in cancer patients receiving immune checkpoint inhibitors (ICIs) are often under-detected in clinical trials.